itunified-buecheleb/homelab/README_PiHole_Fedora_Installation.md

-# Pi-hole Installation on Fedora
+# Pi-hole Installation on Fedora with Unbound and Firewall Configuration

-This guide walks you through the installation process of Pi-hole on a Fedora-based system.
-Pi-hole will run under its own user, `pihole`, for security and management reasons.
+This guide walks you through the installation process of **Pi-hole** on a Fedora-based system.
+It also covers how to run Pi-hole under its own user, configure **Unbound** as the DNS resolver, and set up **firewalld** to allow traffic to Pi-hole on port **443**.

 ## Prerequisites